dennisss/dacha/pkg/datastore/src/meta/README.md

 - Each `WriteBatch` has a sequence number set to it's Raft log index.
 - Newly deleted/overriden values are kept in the database and are not compacted right away.
     - A special `CompactionWaterline` singleton table stores the value of the oldest sequence we want to compact.
-    - Every hour, we search the `TransactionTime` table for the next oldest transaction from time 'Now - 24 hours' and set that transactions sequence as the new value of the `CompactionWaterline` singleton.
+    - Every hour, we search the `TransactionTime` table for the next oldest transaction from time 'Now - 24 hours' and set that transaction's sequence as the new value of the `CompactionWaterline` singleton.
     - Additionally we have custom logic to ensure that no individual key revision is compacted if the next revision after the compaction window was < 24 hours since now.

-The complicated compaction scheme described above is used to ensure that short lived transactions and distributed snapshots are possible:
+The complicated compaction scheme described above is used to ensure that long lived transactions and distributed snapshots are possible:

 - We can't just use `EmbeddingDB::snapshot()` as that only gurantees snapshot consistency on a single replica.
+  - Instead we need to use a 'read index/sequence' as our snapshot marker.
 - We must preserve deletions for transactions as a Put followed by a Delete on a single key can hide the fact that the key has changed since the start index if we have already compacted away the deletion tombstone.
+  - For example, if we start a read at t=0, write a value at time t=1 and delete it at t=2, the latest state of the database may not have any trace of the key so we can't safely commit the transaction
+  - A simple solution to this problem is to

+Read-on;y possible

 ### Transactions